Main content | back to top

 Environment and society

 The Sakhalin-2 project has set new standards in social and environmental performance and transparency in Russia.
 In 2005 the project accepted the recommendations of the Independent Scientific Review Panel (set up under the International Union for Conservation of Nature) and re-routed the offshore pipelines to avoid whale-feeding areas.
-In 2006, in co-operation with IUCN, the Western Gray Whales Advisory Panel was established to provide advice to minimise risks from oil and gas developments for the habitat of the whales.
+In 2006, in cooperation with IUCN, the Western Gray Whales Advisory Panel was established to provide advice to minimise risks from oil and gas developments in whale habitats.